um-grex/grex-docs/content/english/software/_index.md

 You can almost always install software without **super-user** access into your __/home/$USER__ directory.
 Moreover, you can manage the software with Lmod: Lmod automatically searches for module files under __$HOME/modulefiles__ and adds the modules it discovers there into the modules tree so they can be found by __module spider__, loaded by __module load__, etc.

 Most Linux software can be installed from sources using either [Autoconf](https://www.gnu.org/software/autoconf/) or [CMake](https://cmake.org/) configuration tools.
 These will accept __-\-prefix=/home/$USER/my-software/version__ or __-DCMAKE_INSTALL_PREFIX=/home/$USER/my-software/version__ as arguments.
-These paths are used for the installation directories where the user has full access.
+These paths are used as installation directories where the user has full access.

 Software that comes as a binary archive to be unpacked can be simply unpacked into your home directory location.
 Then, the paths should be set for the software to be found: either by including the environment variable in __$HOME/.bashrc__ or in __$HOME/.bash_profile__ or by creating a specific module in __$HOME/modulefiles/my-software/version__ following Lmod instructions for [writing Modules](https://lmod.readthedocs.io/en/latest/015_writing_modules.html).

 There exist binary software environments like _conda_ that manage their own tree of binary-everything.
 These can be used from your home directory as well, with some caution, because automatically pulling every software from a conda channel might conflict with the same software existing in the HPC environment (Python package paths, MPI libraries, etc.).

+{{< alert type="warning" >}}
-> Note that as of 2024, Anaconda owners have changed their licensing policy.
+Note that as of 2024, Anaconda owners have changed their licensing policy.
 We do not provide any system-wide _conda_ installations on Grex.
 In case users want to continue using _conda_, they must be sure that they have a proper Anaconda license to do so.
 Note also that the same applies for _mamba_ which would use the same conda software channels.
+{{< /alert >}}

 However, if a software is really a part of the base OS (something like a graphics Desktop software, etc.), it can be hard to rebuild from sources due to many dependencies.
 If needed, it may be better if installed centrally or used in a container, see Containers [documentation](software/containers).